holoviz-dev/blog/posts/czi_r5/index.md

 ## Foundational Improvements

-These workflows above build upon substantial improvements we've made to our underlying libraries.
+These workflows above build upon substantial improvements we've made to the underlying libraries.
 Looking under the hood reveals a range of enhancements that strengthen not just these specific applications but the entire ecosystem of tools built on Bokeh and HoloViz.
 Here are just a few of the changes we've made:

 In Bokeh: